Dr. Fauci Says Most People Did This Before Catching COVID

 Fauci says "the reason I'm not surprised at it is that whenever you have a respiratory borne illness and you enter into the cooler months of the fall and the soon to be colder months of the winter, you do more things indoors as opposed to outdoors.
 And that's just another added ingredient to the risk you have with a respiratory infection."

 Dr. Fauci Says Here's Where Many People are Catching COVID

 "It was very interesting—when Dr. Birx"—that's Dr. Deborah Birx, a fellow member of the Coronavirus Task Force—"has gone around the country, trying to get this message across, she has noted—and in my own intelligence, as it were, because I connect with people in the different cities throughout the country—they are seeing now infections less in the big gatherings than in family gatherings, friends getting together, eight to 10 people for dinner, in a social gathering in which they feel well, 'We know everybody here.
 We may not need to wear a mask, but we may not need to get tested.'
 We need to know about the asymptomatic spread.
 It's important.
 We cannot deny it.
 There are people out there innocently and unwittingly who are infected, don't have any symptoms or infecting others.
 So much more widespread testing of asymptomatic individuals is going to be very important as we enter and go into these months of indoor type gatherings."

 How to Avoid Death During the Pandemic

-Until the vaccine is available, practice Fauci's fundamentals: avoid family gatherings, wear a face mask, social distance, stay outdoors more than indoors, avoid crowds and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+Until we reach herd immunity, practice Fauci's fundamentals: avoid family gatherings, wear a face mask, social distance, stay outdoors more than indoors, avoid crowds and to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.